AWS microservices overview

 Message Bus Options

-Three widely used pieces of software that fall into this category are Redis, Active MQ, and Kafka, and AWS has managed offerings of each of them: Elasticache, Amazon MQ, and MSK, respectively.
+Three widely used pieces of software that fall into this category are Redis, Active MQ, and Kafka.
+AWS has managed offerings of each of them: Elasticache, Amazon MQ, and MSK, respectively.
 Most are priced slightly higher than a bare EC2 compute node of a similar size.
-You will sacrifice some control in order to avoid managing and deploying these systems yourself, but in many cases, this is a good tradeoff.
-If you need a deployment at least as large as their minimum sizes, the small premium is almost certainly worth it.
-If you do not, you have to account for the cost of managing what can be a fairly complicated piece of software by yourself.
-Redis is fairly accessible, so it is a good candidate for self-management if you're on the fence; active MQ and Kafka are more complex.
+You will sacrifice some control to avoid managing and deploying these systems yourself, but this is a good tradeoff in many cases.
+If you need a deployment at least as large as their minimum sizes, the small premium is worth it.
+If you do not, you must account for the cost of managing a relatively complicated piece of software by yourself.
+Redis is pretty accessible, so it is a good candidate for self-management if you're on the fence; active MQ and Kafka are more complex.

 Because each service requires an additional investment in time and training, I suggest starting with the managed service if it is within your budget.
-Then, create space to learn the system so you can move to self-management as your needs dictate.
+Then, create space to learn the system and move to self-management as your needs dictate.
 This is even more applicable to long-term persistence services.

 RDS